 An infrared sauna raises your core body temperature, which may kill off potential pathogens.
-One study found that people who took saunas had fewer colds than those who didn't, while another showed that saunas can help improve our white blood cell profile and stimulate the immune system.
+This study found that people who took saunas had fewer colds than those who didn’t, while another showed that saunas can help improve our white blood cell profile and stimulate the immune system.

 Infrared saunas are one of my favourite ways to prevent colds and flus, too.

 Evidence shows that infrared saunas can benefit those with chronic pain – even helping some patients return to work.
 They can also treat phantom limb pain, and help with the pain from muscle damage and fibromyalgia.
 Since infrared saunas are a warm environment, they can help loosen our muscles and reduce stiffness, cramps, soreness and discomfort.